laursisask/repo-0/README.md

 Unable to get secret 'test_cred': Unable to retrieve secret 'test_cred' for application 'lkru' from collection '/org/freedesktop/secrets/aliases/default': org.freedesktop.Secret.Collection.SearchItems returned nothing
 ```

-#### No D-Bus Session
+#### No D-Bus Session Secret Service

-There may not be a D-Bus Session to host the Secret Service.
+There is no Secret Service registered on the D-Bus Session.
 This happens when the user is not logged into the GUI.

 ```shell